-Biodiversity & Ecosystem Service Sustainability (BESS) is a planned five year (2011-2015) research programme, which aims to contribute to our understanding of the functional role of biodiversity in key ecosystem processes.
+Biodiversity & Ecosystem Service Sustainability (BESS) is a six year (2011-2017) research programme, which aims to contribute to our understanding of the functional role of biodiversity in key ecosystem processes.

 Biodiversity underpins ecosystem goods and services through the functional role it plays within ecosystems.
 There is increasing concern that the ongoing loss of biodiversity may compromise the provision of ecosystem goods and services in the near future.

 The BESS programme will undertake research and activities in an integrated way and take a holistic approach to exploring the functional role of biodiversity in UK ecosystems across a range of environmental gradients and scales.

 The Biodiversity & Ecosystem Service Sustainability (BESS) programme is inviting applications for Knowledge Exchange Grants.

 Landscapes in the UK are being increasingly viewed as multi-functional ecosystems, which are required to deliver a wide range of ecosystem services to people including food, clean air and water, health and recreation.

 The multi-functional view of UK landscapes is firmly on the policy agenda, as evidenced by policy-led activities such as the National Ecosystem Assessment (NEA), the UK's first analysis of the environment delivering long-term benefits to people through the provision of ecosystem goods and services.

 We know that there has been significant biodiversity loss in the UK, but we have a very limited understanding of its functional consequences in terms of levels of biodiversity we must have in order to provide the ecosystem services we need and how to manage land and resource use to support important biodiversity-ecosystem function relationships in an integrated way.